 • Supporting broader social and economic development.

-Together across West Yorkshire we support 2.4 million people, living in urban and rural areas across West Yorkshire.
+Together across West Yorkshire they support 2.4 million people, living in urban and rural areas across West Yorkshire.
 770,000 are children and young people.
 530,000 people live in areas ranked in the most deprived 10% of England.
 20% of people are from minority ethnic communities.
 There are an estimated 400,000 unpaid carers, as many don’t access support.
-Together we employ over 100,000 staff and work alongside thousands of volunteers.
+Together they employ over 100,000 staff (around 3,500 of those are our staff!) and work alongside thousands of volunteers.

 The Health and Wellbeing Boards in each of place agree a health and wellbeing strategy for their place.
 These local place-based strategies are based on the things that are most important to local people.
 Each place will have an integrated care committee that will agree an annual plan to deliver the health and wellbeing strategy in that place.
 These committees will be made up of local health and care leaders, and they will also include independent people who do not work for health and care organisations.

 West Yorkshire Mental health, learning disability and autism collaborative

 This work is part of the West Yorkshire Health and Care Partnership’s commitment to improving the lives and addressing inequalities of our population by working in collaboration across the system.
 At the core of this work is our aim to achieve a 10% reduction in the gap in life expectancy between people with mental ill-health, learning disabilities and autism, and the general population by 2024.

 For more information visit: www.wypartnership.co.uk/our-priorities/mental-health

 Our services in York are part of the Humber and North Yorkshire Integrated Care Board provider collaboratives for adult secure and inpatient (tier 4) children and young people’s services.